Do Colleges Check for AI in Application Essays?

 Ways to brainstorm original topics:

 After brainstorming, choose the idea that resonates most.
-If you have more than one good story, see which one lets you showcase personal growth or insight.
-The best essay topic isn't necessarily the most dramatic event, but the one that let you show who you are.
+The best essay topic isn't necessarily the most dramatic event, but the one that lets you show who you are.

 Check Your Essay with Our AI Detector